emmercm/www/src/blog/reliably-finding-files-in-path.md

 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```

 I wanted to create a function in my dotfiles to override the `docker` command, and that function would ensure Docker Desktop is running before executing the `docker` command.
 But I had an issue with finding the actual location of the `docker` executable once it was shadowed by the function.
-See "[Creating Before & After Hooks for Unix Commands](/blog/creating-before-after-hooks-for-unix-commands)" for how you can intercept commands like this.
+See "[Automatically Execute Code Before & After Unix Commands](/blog/automatically-execute-code-before-after-unix-commands)" for how you can intercept commands like this.

 ## The problem with `which`